 Bulb Energy offers just one tariff, with 100% renewable electricity and carbon-neutral gas.
 Bulb was set up in 2015 to ‘make energy simpler, cheaper and greener’.

-It says that 10% of its gas is produced from renewable sources, while the remainder is offset by Bulb supporting carbon reduction projects around the world.
+It says it is the biggest buyer of green gas, produced from renewable sources such as food or farm waste, for homes in the UK.
+The remainder is offset by Bulb supporting carbon reduction projects around the world.

 Bulb's variable tariff is usually among the cheaper deals available in England, Scotland and Wales.
 It doesn’t charge exit fees and says it will refund you if your old supplier charges you exit fees to leave and join Bulb.

 Bulb Energy says it keeps prices low by investing in technology to reduce costs.